 Noise in the workplace affects not only employee hearing but also productivity and well being.
 Damage usually occurs gradually over several years due to prolonged exposure to high noise levels.
 It may go unrecognized until the noise-induced hearing becomes quite severe, resulting in partial or full deafness.

 Element's experts have years of experience in carrying out on-site noise assessments.
-All assessments undertaken by our experts are qualified through the Institute of Acoustics and BOHS, in accordance with the UK HSE guidance L108 "Controlling Noise at Work."
+Assessments undertaken by our UK experts are qualified through the Institute of Acoustics and BOHS, in accordance with the UK HSE guidance L108 "Controlling Noise at Work".
+Our Singapore experts measure noise pollution in line with NEA (The National Environmental Agency) based on permissible noise limits.

 How do you measure noise?